Diffraction Aided Wireless Positioning: Application to an O2I Scenario

-An important observation is the diffraction MPCs are generated from the edges of the window located on the same floor as the node.
-This suggests that Z-axis position information is inherently encoded in the diffraction MPCs.
-Our goal is to obtain the path length and the electric field for these two diffraction MPCs from the upper and lower window edges.We use superscripts `$u$' and `$l$' to refer to the upper and lower diffraction MPC parameters respectively. \begin{assumption} In our simplified model of a building shown in Fig.\,\ref{fig_simplified_building_model}, the active diffraction edge from which the diffraction MPCs are generated depends on which floor the node is located on.
-Therefore, the z-coordinate of the node and the diffracting edges are always separated by a constant offset.
-Without loss of generality, we assume the vertical coordinate of the node $z_{n}$ is located at the midpoint of node building floor.
-Therefore, $z_{n}-z_e^u=-0.5w$ for the upper edge diffraction MPC and $z_{n}-z_e^l=0.5w$ for the lower edge diffraction MPC.
-Here, $z_e^u$ and $z_e^l$ are the vertical coordinates of the upper and lower diffracting edges, respectively. \end{assumption} The distance of the node's z-coordinate from the diffracting edges depends on the mounting height of the receiver and vertical separation of the diffracting edges and will remain fixed for a given building and mounting height.
-This assumption is used only to arrive at the analytical results and eventually only leads to a fixed error in the Z-axis estimate.
-However, this constant offset could be suitably incorporated in a pre-deployment calibration process and only complicates further analysis and thus has been neglected. \begin{corollary} Two diffraction MPCs originate from an anchor location $A$ outside the building to a node location $B$ on an arbitrary floor inside the building.
-These two MPCs are due to diffraction from the lower and upper edge of the window of vertical dimensions $w$ situated on the same floor as the node.
-For each MPC, assuming the diffraction point $Q_e$ lies on the respective diffracting edge, the path length can be expressed as the sum of two Euclidean distances $|AQ_e|$ as the Outside Path Length (OPL) and $|Q_eB|$ as the Inside Path Length (IPL).
+An important observation is that the diffraction MPCs are generated from the edges of the window located on the same floor as the node.
+This suggests that z-axis position information is inherently encoded in the diffraction MPCs.
+Our goal is to obtain the path length and the electric field for these two diffraction MPCs from the upper and lower window edges.
+We use superscripts `$u$' and `$l$' to refer to the upper and lower diffraction MPC parameters, respectively. \begin{assumption} In our simplified model of a building shown in Fig.\,\ref{fig_simplified_building_model}, the active diffraction edges are located on the same building floor as the node.
+We assume that the z-coordinate of the node and the diffracting edges are always separated by a constant offset.
+Without loss of generality, we assume that the vertical coordinate of the node $z_{n}$ is located at the midpoint of the node building floor and that the window center coincides with the midpoint of the node building floor.
+Therefore, $z_{n}=z_e^u-0.5w$ for the upper edge diffraction MPC and $z_{n}=z_e^l+0.5w$ for the lower edge diffraction MPC.
+Here, $z_e^u$ and $z_e^l$ are the vertical coordinates of the upper and lower diffracting edges, respectively and $w$ is the vertical dimension of the window. \end{assumption} The distance between the node's z-coordinate and the diffracting edges generally depends on the receiver's mounting height above the building floor, the vertical separation of the diffracting edges, and their relative positions with respect to the node.
+This assumption is used only to arrive at the analytical results.
+We discuss the impact of relaxing this assumption (D-NLS(Case-1) vs D-NLS (Case-2)) for our proposed positioning technique in the numerical results in Section \ref{section_non_linear_least_squares}.
+This is done by introducing a model mismatch using a vertical offset $\Delta$ in eq. \eqref{eq_assumption1_vertical_offset}. \begin{corollary} Two diffraction MPCs originate from an anchor location $\bm{X_{a,j}}$ outside the building to a node location $\bm{\alpha}$ on an arbitrary floor inside the building.
+These two MPCs are due to diffraction from the lower and upper edges of the window with vertical dimensions $w$.
+This window is situated on the same building floor as the node.
+For each MPC, assuming that the diffraction point $\bm{Q_e}$ lies on the respective diffracting edge, the path length can be expressed as the sum of two Euclidean distances $|\bm{X_{a,j}Q_e}|$ as the Outside Path Length (OPL) and $|\bm{Q_e\alpha}|$ as the Inside Path Length (IPL).
 The path length expression for the upper edge MPC is